How do I get into the program files directory in DOS?

-Newer computers with a 64-bit processor will have two Program Files directories.
-One Program Files directory for 32-bit programs and the other for 64-bit programs.
-To get into the "Program Files (x86)" directory for 32-bit programs type the following command.
+Newer computers with a 64-bit processor have two Program Files directories: one Program Files directory for 32-bit programs and the other for 64-bit programs.
+To get into the "Program Files (x86)" directory for 32-bit programs, type the following command.

-Tip: Use the Tab key to autocomplete directory names.
-For example, if you're at the C:\> prompt type cd pro and press the Tab key to autocomplete "Program Files" and if you press the Tab key again, it will autocomplete "Program Files (x86)."
+Use the Tab to autocomplete directory names.
+For example, if you're at the C:\> prompt, type cd pro and press the Tab key to autocomplete "Program Files."
+If you press Tab again, it autocompletes "Program Files (x86)."